vovapasko/dmc-front/techdoc.md

 - ticket.service
 	> pagination, filtering, highliting searching items
 - user.service
-	> CRUD for users, signup,
+	> CRUD for users, signup, confirm reset password, update profile etc

+So that's it, servicec do a lot of work in app based on Angular methodology.